dmbarbour/wikilon/docs/Typechecking.md

-Kyle Blake has developed abcc, which does some typechecking based on an infinite terms model.
+# Typechecking for Wikilon

-I'd like also to look into Bidirectional Typechecking.
-I think it could be a good fit.
+Kyle Blake developed abcc, which does some typechecking based on an infinite terms model.

-I would like to explore some approach to nominative types
+Bidirectional Typechecking seems a very natural fit.

-I could get something akin to nominative types by simply assuming a given word should have the same type wherever it is used (unless indicated otherwise).
-And type assertions could thus be modeled in the dictionary, e.g. having `type:A foo type:B` in the dictionary, we effectively assert that given type:A and processing by foo, we return type:B.
+Is there a good way to *name* types?
+Would it be better to name them via recognition?
+Or annotation?
+Or some representation of types that I can name/assert/validate?